espressif/esp-dev-kits/docs/en/esp32-s31-korvo-1/user_guide.rst

 This user guide will help you get started with ESP32-S31-Korvo-1 V1.1 and provides detailed information about this development board.

 The ESP32-S31-Korvo-1 V1.1 is a multimedia development board based on the ESP32-S31-WROOM-3 module for smart audio and HMI applications.
-It features a dual-microphone array, speaker output, and a microSD card slot; supports speech recognition and voice wake-up; and can connect to a 4.3-inch LCD subboard and DVP camera.
+It features a dual-microphone array, speaker output, a microSD card slot, and an onboard DVP camera; supports speech recognition and voice wake-up; and comes with a 4.3-inch LCD subboard (ESP32-S3-LCD-EV-Board-SUB3).

 .. figure:: ../../_static/esp32-s31-korvo-1/esp32-s31-korvo-1-isometric.png